-Rating: Your application will be evaluated using the experience/education defined under the qualifications section.
+Rating: Your application will be evaluated using the experience/education defined under the requirements section.

 Referral: Professional Order will be used to refer and select eligible candidates.
 Veterans' preference is applied after applicants are assessed.
 Preference-eligibles will be listed at the top of the certificate in alphabetical order and considered before non-preference-eligibles.
 All other candidates will be listed in alphabetical order and be listed below those with preference.